roytouw7/flow/src/eval/readme.md

 5. `b;` on usage we now evaluate `b` which holds the expression `a + 7`
 6. `a` is now `2` so `a + 7` evaluates to `9`
 7. `b` evaluates to `9`

+### Self Referencing Stack Overflow
+When assigning in a self referencing way like `a = a + 1;` due too lazy evaluation this would result in a stack overflow on evaluation of value.
+Because of this self references are eagerly evaluated and substituted for the current value.